Lua - Data Types

 |thread||Represents independent threads of execution and it is used to implement coroutines.|

 |table||Represent ordinary arrays, symbol tables, sets, records, graphs, trees, etc., and implements associative arrays.
 It can hold any value (except nil).|

 In Lua, there is a function called 'type' that enables us to know the type of the variable.
 Some examples are given in the following code.

 print(type("What is my type")) --> string t=10 print(type(5.8*t)) --> number print(type(true)) --> boolean print(type(print)) --> function print(type(type)) --> function print(type(nil)) --> nil print(type(type(ABC))) --> string

-When you build and execute the above program it produces following result on Linux:
+When you build and execute the above program, it produces the following result on Linux −

-By default, all the variables will point to nil until they are assigned a value or intitialized.
+By default, all the variables will point to nil until they are assigned a value or initialized.
 In Lua, zero and empty strings are considered to be true in case of condition checks.
-Hence you have to be careful when using boolean operations.
+Hence you have to be careful when using Boolean operations.
 We will know more using these types in the next chapters.